Salempur, Uttar Pradesh

-Salempur City is one of the oldest Tehsil Headquarters (founded in 1939), 71 Parliamentary Constituency which covers Vidhan Sabha of Salempur and Bhatpar Rani in Deoria district and Belthara Road, Sikanderpur and Bansdih of Ballia District.
-It is a Nagar Panchayat in Deoria district in the India state of Uttar Pradesh.
-It is one of oldest Tehsil which was founded in 1939 at the time of British Rule.
-It has an important Railway Station of North Eastern Railway.
-The Chhoti Gandak river passes through Salempur Town.
+Salempur City is a Tehsil Headquarter in Deoria district under Gorakhpur Division.
+It constitutes as 71 Parliamentary Constituency which covers Vidhan Sabha of Salempur and Bhatpar Rani in Deoria district and Belthara Road, Sikanderpur and Bansdih of Ballia District.
+Salempur is a Nagar Panchayat and a Block headquarter in Deoria district in the Indian state of Uttar Pradesh.

 Demographics

 In the past Salempur was one of the biggest Tehsils.
 But later it separated into three new Tehsils- Barhaj, Rudrapur and Bhatpar Rani one by one.
 To facilitate the administration, Salempur Tehsil is further divided into four towns and 522 villages.
-As of the 2011 Census of India, Salempur Tehsil of Deoria district has total population of 604,483.
+As of the 2011 Census of India Salempur Tehsil of Deoria district has total population of 604,483.
 Out of which 298,212 are males while 306,271 are females.
 In 2011 there were total 91,896 families residing in Salempur Tehsil.
 The Average Sex Ratio of Salempur Tehsil is 1,027.

 As per the 2011 census out of total population, 14.2% people lives in urban areas while 85.8% lives in the rural areas.
 The average literacy rate in urban areas is 76.6% while that in the rural areas is 72.9%.
 Also the sex ratio of urban areas in Salempur Tehsil is 951 while that of rural areas is 1,040.